Resources for a co-operative art school

 2023 UK

-Newly formed federation of worker cooperatives that aims to provide resources, education, training and networking opportunities to existing and potential worker co-ops.
-Their vision is a world where everyone has access to rewarding, meaningful and sustainable work, made possible by an interconnected and highly inclusive worker cooperative movement.
+Newly formed federation of worker cooperatives with an explicit focus on worker issues, worker-led organising, social solidarity, and economic justice.
+Aims to provide resources, education, training and networking opportunities to existing and potential worker co-ops.
+Their vision is a world where everyone has access to rewarding, meaningful and sustainable work, made possible by an interconnected and inclusive worker cooperative movement.
 Their purpose is to motivate, educate and organise people to start, strengthen and grow great worker co-ops.
 To find out more and get involved join the Workers.coop forum.

 Alternative Education Counter-Cartography

-A counter-cartography to mainstream higher education.
-Part of a militant-research project that attempts to link groups that are thinking critically about higher education provision and attempting to offer alternative models.
-You can add to and amend the map as necessary (sign in to Google Maps required).
+A public counter-cartography of mainstream higher education, compiled by Gary Saunders, member of the Social Science Centre.
+Part of a research project that links groups that think critically about higher education provision and are attempting to offer alternative models.
+This is intended as a living counter-cartography so you are invited to share, expand and amend as necessary; you will need to sign in to Google Maps to do this.

 Disroot